rchain/rchain/README.md

 The open-source RChain project is building a decentralized, economic, censorship-resistant, public compute infrastructure and blockchain.
 It will host and execute programs popularly referred to as “smart contracts”.
 It will be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.

+### Communication

+The `comm` subproject contains code for network related operations for RChain.

+The network layer is the lowest level component in the architecture and it is featured in our **Node.Hello (v0.1) release**.
+The simplest way to get started is with docker: `docker run -ti rchain/rchain-comm`.
+For other options, see `README.md` under `comm`.

 ### Rholang

 The `rholang` subproject contains compiler related code for the Rholang language.